A Distributed Partitioning Software and its Applications: Applications

 \section{Applications~}

-In this section we discuss a few applications different from those described so far that benefit from better partitions and data order in memory.
+In this section we discuss a few applications that benefit from better partitions and data order in memory.
 The applications described here are from point location and general graph partitioning problems which demonstrate the versatility of this approach.